 At Digital Leadership, we believe that strategic goals and planning are vital elements of a business’s success.
-We want to see every endeavor create a lasting future for itself and its clients.
+We want to see every endeavour create a lasting future for itself and its clients.
 If you have questions about your strategic vision, or how to bridge the gap between hope and execution, we invite you to contact our Agile Consultants.
 We offer an innovation blueprint to guide organizations to strategically navigate challenges, leverage strengths, and achieve their intended innovation goals.

 In this article, we explore the role strategic goals play in your business plan.
 What comes first: the goals or the plan?
 As you’ll see, it’s not really a matter of what goes on paper before the other that determines success, but rather, how both goals and plans are integrated into your overall business plan and business model.

 Strategic goals are specific, long-term objectives that a company sets for itself to achieve its desired future state, refer to the precise financial and non-financial targets and outcomes that a company endeavors to attain within a defined timeframe, typically spanning the next three to five years.
 These strategic goals are both financial and non-financial objectives, so they can take a lot of different forms depending on the organization’s particular business model.
-It encompasses the precise financial and non-financial targets that a company endeavors to attain within a designated timeframe, typically spanning the upcoming three to five years.
+It encompasses the precise financial and non-financial targets that a company endeavours to attain within a designated timeframe, typically spanning the upcoming three to five years.